nathancowan123/Geo-Location--Time-tracker/README.md

 - Admin to Employee Security Structure: Create Employee's, Locations, and Work Day-Start-Times for each employee individually
 - A Private Solution for Your Company

-Thannk You and Please Enjoy,
+Thank You and Please Enjoy,

 One Less Thing,